ipCapital Group

 Early indoor delivery robots proved that autonomous machines could navigate hallways, use elevators, carry supplies, and reduce repetitive labor.
 That was the first milestone.

-The next milestone is more strategic: fleet-level intelligence that coordinates multiple robots, understands building conditions, adapts to changing environments, supports healthcare compliance, and integrates with enterprise workflows.
+The harder milestone is operational: fleet-level intelligence that coordinates multiple robots, understands building conditions, adapts to changing environments, supports healthcare compliance, and integrates with enterprise workflows.

 In other words, the future is not simply robots that move.
 It is buildings that understand, route, authorize, verify, and optimize robotic work.